breakfast29tea-design/AI4SD_Coursework/Part_A_Tech.md

 The result *t=-7.5, p<0.001* indicates a statistically significant performance difference between the two models, with the original glacier model outperforming the simplified version, which is consistent with the quantitative performance trends observed in Section 5.1.

 ### 5.4 Failure case analysis
+1. **Mask Definition Challenge**
+Foreground vs. Background (Multi-class → Binary Segmentation) The original dataset contained multi-class zone labels.
+However, for calving front detection, only the glacier–ocean boundary is relevant.
+Several iterations were required to redefine the mask into a binary format (ocean vs. non-ocean).
+Early experiments showed decreasing F1-score during training, indicating that ambiguous class definitions can prevent effective learning.
+Refining the mask definition significantly improved training stability.

+2. **Data Leakage Risk: Train–Validation Split Debugging**
+Unexpectedly high validation performance (near-perfect validation metrics) revealed a risk of data leakage.
+This was traced to similarities in file naming patterns and spatial overlap between training and validation samples.
+Since satellite images from the same glacier region share highly similar spatial features, random file-based splitting can cause the model to recognise nearly identical scenes during both training and validation.
+This required careful re-splitting to ensure true spatial separation between training and validation data.

+3. **Domain Shift Challenge: Optical vs. SAR Imagery**
+A major challenge in this project was the domain shift between the original optical 4-band (RGB + NIR) dataset and the adapted 1-band SAR dataset.
+Optical imagery captures surface reflectance, while SAR imagery is based on microwave backscatter, leading to very different texture patterns and noise characteristics.
+To mitigate this, contrast stretching and gamma correction were applied, though the intrinsic modality gap remains a fundamental limitation.